nikhilgupta2001/Forever_Knights/README.md

 * **AddsTube:company(POV)**
   * A wide range of audience for your product
-  * A well tailored UI to match ur needs
+  * A well tailored UI to match your needs
   * Extremely simple to add advertisement.
   * Easy maintenance of adds data
   * Easy to check the viewership of an add